Application Design Considerations

 In a conventional relational database application, queries perform aggregations and joins over finite sets of rows.
 Aggregate functions like SUM, COUNT, or MAX, and operations like JOIN, GROUP BY, or PARTITION, must know all the data to produce correct results.

-In a streaming context, you need to apply such functions and operations over a sliding time-based subset of records called a WINDOW.
+In the SQLstream context of streaming data and continuous processing, such functions and operations are generally applied over a sliding time-based subset of records called a WINDOW.
 Each window contains, at any given time, a subset of the rows streaming by.
 Defining such windows enables a query to identify the finite set of rows (from an otherwise infinite stream) over which to perform the desired aggregations and joins.
 This chapter shows using these windows for particular kinds of aggregations.
 (For the complete syntax, syntax chart, and more examples with more detailed explanations, see the WINDOW clause topic in the s-Server Streaming SQL Reference Guide, which also contains detailed examples showing a sample data set and the contents of various windows at various times.
 For more detail, see the topics Analytic and Aggregate functions in the s-Server Streaming SQL Reference Guide.

 Aggregation can be done as windowed aggregation over rolling windows, such as generating a moving average, or as streaming aggregation over periodic windows, such as generating an hourly report or daily roll-up.